Discitis

 Discitis, or diskitis, is an infection in the intervertebral disc space that affects different age groups.
+Symptoms include severe back pain, leading to lack of mobility.
 In adults, it can lead to severe consequences, such as sepsis or epidural abscess, but it can also spontaneously resolve, especially in children under 8 years of age.
 Discitis occurs post-surgically in approximately 1–2 percent of patients after spinal surgery.
+There is debate as to the cause.
+Diagnosis is usually apparent on MRI, although plain X-rays and CT examinations can be suggestive.
+Treatment is difficult and usually includes antibiotics.
+Reducing the mobility of the affected region is an occasionally recommended solution, but changes from case to case.